VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 **cmake-gui** tool will show you precisely variables on that cache.
 And will write there the variables and flags you set.

+It is, however, just as fine for you to go and edit the file on your own and though it can look a bit overwhelming initially because it gets so big, you'll find that it ain't so bad once you've taken a look.
+Generally, when you call `cmake` it reads your lists, and does a _configure_ step, where it writes your cache if it's not there.
+The it has a _generate_ step, which will write your build files.
+Finally, `cmake --build` will call your build tools. (or you can call them yourself)

 #### A function based build system